 James Michael Tyler played Gunther, a coffee shop employee who was in unrequited love with Rachel, in "Friends."
 He appeared in 147 of the show's 236 episodes, easily making him the recurring character with the most appearances.

-In 2012, Tyler joined LeBlanc in an episode of "Episodes," playing himself (pictured).
+In 2012, Tyler joined LeBlanc in an episode of "Episodes," playing himself.
 He has also appeared in the TV movie "Keeping Up with the Downs" and the movie "Jason's Big Problem" since "Friends" ended.
-He's also a regular in the web series "Modern Music."
+He was also a regular in the web series "Modern Music."

 Maggie Wheeler played Janice, Chandler's annoying on-again-off-again girlfriend, appearing in 19 episodes throughout the series.

 While appearing on "Friends," Wheeler also landed a recurring role on "Everybody Loves Raymond," playing a friend of Patricia Heaton's character.
 She's gone on to guest spots on TV series such as "Fat Actress," "Drake & Josh," "ER," "Friday Night Lights," "How I Met Your Mother," "Curb Your Enthusiasm" and "The Closer."
 One of her most recent roles came in 2013 as a recurring character on the sixth season of "Californication."

 Tom Selleck played Monica's much-older boyfriend, Dr. Richard Burke, over seven episodes during the second and third seasons of "Friends."
 He also made a return appearance in the two-part season six finale.

 Since his role on the sitcom Selleck has had roles in popular TV series that include "Boston Legal" and "Las Vegas."
 He has also starred in the "Jesse Stone" series of TV movies, based off Robert B. Parker's novels, and is currently starring in the TV drama "Blue Bloods."